 Building interest in STEAM

+STEAMworks is so popular that Tony set up a lunchtime clubs so students can use the space outside of class.
 'They're passionate because they own what they're doing,' he says.

 'When you see what the kids can produce, what they're capable of, and how far they can take their learning with ownership of tasks and challenges - they do amazing work.'

-Tony has also set up the STEAMQueens — a girls-only lunchtime club to encourage female students to participate in STEAM subjects and industries.
+Tony also set up the STEAMQueens — a girls-only lunchtime club to encourage female students to participate in STEAM subjects and industries.
 The program is led by female teachers.

-'It's been really cool to see them grow their confidence,' Tony says.
-'They're becoming experts in their own field and working with everyone else.'
+'It's been really cool to see them grow their confidence.
+They're becoming experts in their own field and working with everyone else.'

-The Victorian Education Excellence Awards
+Victorian Education Excellence Awards.